home-assistant/home-assistant.io/source/_posts/2021-02-19-community-highlights.markdown

 ## Laundry card

-Would you like to display the state of your smart washing machine (such as an LG Thinq) in a fun way in Lovelace?
+Would you like to display the state of your smart washing machine (such as an LG ThinQ) in a fun way in Lovelace?
 Perhaps the example below could inspire you.
 You can find the Lovelace YAML code [here](https://pastebin.com/S3uVcQHT).